-The chart below shows average Nissan GT-R insurance rates for other coverage scenarios.
+The chart below shows average Nissan GT-R insurance rates for additional coverage choices and driver risks.

-If you have a few points on your driving record or you were responsible for an accident, you could be paying $2,300 to $3,100 additional every year, depending on your age.
-A high-risk auto insurance policy can be from 45% to 131% more than a normal policy.
+If you have a few violations or you caused an accident, you could be paying at least $1,500 to $2,000 in extra premium annually, depending on your age.
+A high-risk auto insurance policy can cost anywhere from 43% to 134% more than the average policy.
 View High Risk Driver Rates

 |State||Premium||Compared to U.S. Avg||Percent Difference|